CreLox/FluorescenceLifetime/README.md

 [Malacrida et al., 2021](https://www.annualreviews.org/doi/10.1146/annurev-biophys-062920-063631) on the phasor plot, especially literature [45, 46, 54, 59, 60, 61] cited in this review.

 ## Specifications
 This toolkit analyzes raw FLIM data (in .iss-tdflim files acquired by VistaVision) obtained by an Alba v5 scanning confocal microscope equipped with a 20-MHz pulsed excitation light source.
+The microscope is hosted at the Single Molecule Analysis in Real-Time (SMART) Center at the University of Michigan, Ann Arbor.
+To operate the microscope, please read [the manual](https://github.com/CreLox/FluorescenceLifetime/blob/master/SMARTCenterSpectroscopyManual.pdf).
 Photons are detected by an SPCM-AQRH-15 avalanche photodiode (APD).
 The time-correlated single photon counting module (which registers detected photon events to their corresponding excitation pulses) is an SPC-830.

 ## General workflow
 (Note: steps 1-3 are only needed to be done once per experiment.)